Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 The first studies of leadership focused on the traits or behaviours of individuals in senior positions in organisations.
 As a result, leadership is often seen as an individual competence or a role.
-But leadership isn’t just about the qualities of a few and isn’t always associated with a formally-defined role.
+But leadership isn’t just about the qualities of a few and isn’t always associated with a formally-defined and hierarchical role.
 Whilst leadership is often exercised by those in charge, being in charge is not necessarily a requirement.
 Perhaps leadership could be best viewed as a choice and not solely as a position.
 That said, the leadership skills of senior managers are still fundamentally important.

 The idea of management that evolved in the nineteenth century, and was later developed into theories by FW Taylor, was largely based on the military principles of command and control.
 Managing was, and to some extent still is, about the planning, organisation, co-ordination and implementation of strategies, tactics and policies imposed from the top in an apparently rational manner.
 Administering a strategy is central to this view of management.
-Later management studies, which looked at the behaviours of those in managerial roles, distinguished between ‘managing tasks’ and ‘managing people’, and acknowledged that influencing people to achieve objectives (leadership) was part of a manager’s role.
+Later studies which looked at the behaviours of those in managerial roles, distinguished between ‘managing tasks’ and ‘managing people’, and acknowledged that influencing people to achieve objectives (leadership) was part of a manager’s role.

 Due to the initial focus of leadership research at the senior manager level, ‘leadership’ and ‘management’ are linked and sometimes used interchangeably.
 Central to many interpretations, leadership is seen to involve developing an initial vision and inspiring others with how that vision may be achieved, while management involves translating the vision into reality by guiding the actions and behaviours of a group of people on a daily basis.
 A review of the value of various leadership styles suggests that both aspects have a part to play in achieving an organisation’s objectives.